thisismypassport/shrinko8/README.md

 The major supported features are:
 * [Minification](#minification) - Reduce the token count, character count and compression ratio of your cart.
 * [Constants](#constants) - Replace constant expressions with their value.
 Also removes 'if' branches with a constant condition.
+* [Saving Tokens via Parens-8](#saving-tokens-via-parens-8) - Use Parens-8 to replace your tokens with a string.
 * [Linting](#linting) - Check for common code errors such as forgetting to declare a local.
 * [Getting Cart Size](#getting-cart-size) - Count the amount of tokens, characters, and compressed bytes your cart uses.
 * [Format Conversion](#format-conversion) - Convert between p8 files, pngs, and more.
 Achieves better code compression than Pico-8 when creating pngs.